Amendment VC152 introduced a more streamlined and consistent approach to the development of residential aged care facilities.

-3. Clause 16 Housing of the State Planning Policy Framework sets out a range of policies aimed at achieving housing affordability and facilitating the development of RAC facilities.
+3. Clause 16 Housing of the State Planning Policy Framework sets out a range of policies aimed at achieving housing affordability and facilitating the development of residential aged care facilities.

 Why was there a need for change in the planning system?

-Currently RAC facilities are assessed as a standard residential building which limits appropriate assessment, resulting in delays and costs.
+Currently residential aged care facilities are assessed as a standard residential building which limits appropriate assessment, resulting in delays and costs.

-This is largely due to RAC facilities having a unique built form that has not been recognised in the planning system with specific development controls to support appropriate outcomes.
-This has created uncertainty limiting potential for appropriate RAC facility development.
+This is largely due to residential aged care facilities having a unique built form that has not been recognised in the planning system with specific development controls to support appropriate outcomes.
+This has created uncertainty limiting potential for appropriate facility development.

-The new control provides for appropriate assessment of the built form impacts of a RAC facility within residential areas, particularly within the inner and middle suburbs of Melbourne.
+The new control provides for appropriate assessment of the built form impacts of a residential aged care facility within residential areas, particularly within the inner and middle suburbs of Melbourne.